Skovixia/Capstone--MindSpace-Journal/README.md

 git clone https://github.com/Skovixia/Capstone--MindSpace-Journal.git
 ```

-#### 2. Navigate to the project directory if not already in it:
+#### 2. Navigate to the project directory via the terminal if not already in it:
 ```
-cd path/to/MindSpaceJournal
+cd path/to/Capstone--MindSpace-Journal
 ```
 #### 3. Set up Spotify API credentials: